juimonen/sped/README.md

 docker build -t sped .
 ```

-The build compiles node-pty from source inside the Alpine container — this takes a few minutes the first time.
+The build compiles two Go binaries inside an Alpine container — this takes a minute or two the first time, and is fast on subsequent builds due to layer caching.

 ---